Rodolfo De Nadai

 Each box represents a part of the Brain ... but this doesn't show the whole picture of our brain and doesn't nearly replicate all its power.

-So in the end, we need new approaches and a better understanding of information flow inside our heads.
-This might improve or create new methods or architectures.
-Until then, we might think AGI is near, but it'll be far away.
 But you might be asking, that AGI doesn't need to replicate our brain to become super-intelligent, well, you're right, but without at least the same power, capacity and information flow that we have in our brain, probably AGI will never become a reality.

 State of Art AGI